filiphsps/commerce/README.md

 ## Information

--   SRC and/or SSR support (dependingnon route and components).
+-   SRC+PPC and/or SSR support (depending on specific route and components).
 -   In-depth testing support.
 -   Built with `TypeScript`.
 -   Always targeting `node` **LTS**.